 the issue ran far deeper than a persons technical legal designation.
 If

-the facade had ever fallen Monticello would have been useless for this
+the facade that Monticello was not just a plantation had ever gotten out then it would have been useless for this

 purpose and the entire capital, Washington itself, might have had to have